 But that’s not where it ends.
 Jack, the brother-in-law, proposes to Lucy once she stops the charade and the drama has settled.
 Who the heroine marries at the end is of little interest because viewers have long switched to a better romantic classic by the time that happens!

 Building on the theme of sleazy romantic relationships, this movie also centers on a girl who’s to marry a boy who has been her mother’s sexual partner.

 The depressing prospect that Ben Braddock, the hero, has bedded women who share the same blood but different generations is disturbing.
-What’s worse is that this information is not privy to the trio of Ben, Elaine and her mother; it’s public news!
-That’s hardly the kind of drama that one wishes to grab popcorns for.
+What’s worse is that this information is not privy to the trio of Ben, Elaine, and her mother; it’s public news!
+That’s hardly the kind of drama that one wishes to grab popcorn for.

 If you’re looking for rare classics that’ll actually impress, and stay with you for a very long time, visit our page.

-We have an exclusive selection of the best old classic movies that are exported worldwide!
+We have an exclusive selection of the best romantic comedy movies that are exported worldwide!
 Our titles won’t disappoint.